-· · · · · · · · · · · · · · · · · · · smallholders in vulnerable ecosystems.
-Outcome 2: Sufficient crop genetic diversity in the form of seeds and other planting materials is available to smallholders to increase productive gains while at the same time maintaining resilience against the probability of crop and ecosystem services losses in the future due to external shock.
+productive gains while at the same time maintaining resilience against the probability of crop and ecosystem services losses in the future due to external shock.

 Outcome 3: Local, national and international institutions and strategies on seed systems are supported by a global dialogue that promotes plant conservation and research strategies better connected to the realities of smallholders in vulnerable ecosystems.

 The project supports research and development teams in 4 countries: Bolivia, Uganda, Nepal and Uzbekistan.

 To date, partners in all countries have made progress in developing catalogues of existing diversity of the project target crops, and Bolivia, Uganda, Uzbekistan have already started selecting and multiplying the portfolios of varieties that best suit each site's environmental conditions and farmers' preferences.
 Training programmes on seed multiplication, storage and distribution have continued or commenced in the project countries, together with other measures oriented towards supporting small seed producers.
-Bioversity has started synthesizing and compiling all the information generated by the project about seed systems and seed value chains to produce policy briefs and other short publications that can be used in national and international meetings and initiatives dealing with seed production and commercialization.
-The following achievements are highlighted, based on the large potential impact they have in the life of farmer communities in the project sites: 1.
-Identification and characterization of national and private seed suppliers and their networks in the five countries 2.
-Organization of farmer groups for cultivating, cleaning and distribution the of traditional and certified locally adapted seed 3.
-Opening of a community seed bank in Nakaseke (Uganda) January 2014 4.
+Bioversity has started synthesising and compiling all the information generated by the project about seed systems and seed value chains to produce policy briefs and other short publications that can be used in national and international meetings and initiatives dealing with seed production and commercialisation.

+The following achievements are highlighted, based on the large potential impact they have in the life of farmer communities in the project sites:

+- 1. Identification and characterisation of national and private seed suppliers and their networks in the five countries - 2.
+Organisation of farmer groups for cultivating, cleaning and distribution the of traditional and certified locally adapted seed - 3.
+Opening of a community seed bank in Nakaseke (Uganda) January 2014 - 4.
 Participatory varietal selection of traditional varieties for registration with national registration and release systems.

 To date, partners in all countries have made progress in developing catalogues of existing diversity of the project target crops, and Bolivia, Uganda, Uzbekistan have already started selecting and multiplying the portfolios of varieties that best suit each site's environmental conditions and farmers' preferences.
 Training programmes on seed multiplication, storage and distribution have continued or commenced in the project countries, together with other measures oriented towards supporting small seed producers.
-Bioversity has started synthesizing and compiling all the information generated by the project about seed systems and seed value chains to produce policy briefs and other short publications that can be used in national and international meetings and initiatives dealing with seed production and commercialization.
-Client reference contact details (Name, e-mail, address, phone number) Mr Yves Guinand Programme Manager Swiss Agency for Development and Cooperation (SDC) Federal Department of Foreign Affairs (FDFA), Corporate Domain Global Cooperation, Room 2122 Freiburgstrasse 130 3003 Berne, Switzerland
+Bioversity has started synthesising and compiling all the information generated by the project about seed systems and seed value chains to produce policy briefs and other short publications that can be used in national and international meetings and initiatives dealing with seed production and commercialisation.

+Client reference contact details (Name, e-mail, address, phone number) Mr Yves Guinand Programme Manager Swiss Agency for Develo

+Swiss Agency for Development and Cooperation (SDC)

+Federal Department of Foreign Affairs (FDFA), Corporate Domain Global

+Cooperation, Room 2122 Freiburgstrasse 130

+3003 Berne, Switzerland

+Contract 3 Title

+Beyond Timber: Reconciling the Needs of the Logging Industry with those of Forest-dependent People

+Contract Value

+Beyond Timber: Reconciling the Needs of the Logging Industry with those of Forest-dependent People